Application and Admission

 Choosing a “Home” Campus

-Although you will take courses taught by faculty from all seven partner campuses and complete your program entirely online, you will be asked to choose a “home” campus from the degree-granting institutions listed above.
+Although you will take courses taught by faculty from all partner campuses and complete your program entirely online, you will be asked to choose a “home” campus from the degree-granting institutions listed above.
 Your home campus is the institution from which you will receive financial aid (if you qualify), advising, career services, and your diploma.
-Admission and graduation requirements do not vary across the UW System partner institutions, so your choice of a home campus is a matter of personal preference unless you live near one of these institutions and wish to meet face-to-face with campus staff once you become an enrolled student.

-The UW Master of Science in Applied Biotechnology is a partnership of UW Extended Campus and seven University of Wisconsin degree-granting institutions: UW-Green Bay, UW-Madison, UW-Oshkosh, UW-Parkside, UW-Platteville, UW-Stevens Point, and UW-Whitewater.
+The UW Master of Science in Applied Biotechnology is a partnership of UW Extended Campus and UW-Green Bay, UW-Madison, UW-Oshkosh, UW-Parkside, UW-Platteville, UW-Stevens Point, and UW-Whitewater.
 This partnership allows us to bring you a truly multi-disciplinary curriculum taught by knowledgeable and experienced faculty from across the UW System.
 This is an online program, but your degree and transcripts will be identical to those earned by on-campus students.